Drinking Water Treatability Database (TDB)

 Information on treatment processes for controlling contaminants

-EPA's Drinking Water Treatability Database (TBD) is an easy to use tool that provides referenced information on the control of contaminants in drinking water.
+EPA's Drinking Water Treatability Database (TDB) is an easy to use tool that provides referenced information on the control of contaminants in drinking water.
 It was designed for use by utilities, first responders to spills or emergencies, regulatory agencies, consultants and technical assistance providers, treatment process designers, and researchers.

 Overview and Search Capabilities